Pial-crypto/Project-Health-Tracking/README_NEW.md

+# To use the seedAdmin /api/seedAdmin make here a get req...As this should be a post req but it was given for random user purpose

 # Health Tracker - Project Management System

 A comprehensive web-based system for tracking project health, managing team progress, and facilitating structured feedback between clients, employees, and administrators.